Los Ríos Region: Settlements

+Immigration

+As of the 2024 census, immigrants make up 1.9% of the population - 1.5% are from South America, 0.2% from North America, 0.2% from Europe, 0.03% from Asia, 0.004% from Africa, and 0.01% from Oceania.

 Culture

 The Valdivia International Film Festival (FICV) is the most important film event in Chile, one of the most important worldwide and in Latin America.
 It has been held since 1994, generally during the month of October.

 The Valdivia Book Fair is organized annually by the Municipal Cultural Corporation of the city, with the support of the Government of Los Ríos, in the Saval Park.
 In this context, several authors born in the Los Ríos Region stand out, such as Maha Vial, Iván Espinoza Riesco, José Baroja, Aldo Astete Cuadra, Efraín Miranda Cárdenas, to name a few.

 The International Sculpture Symposium of Valdivia is cataloged as one of the most important events in Chile and one of the most prestigious in Latin America.

 The Valdivia International Jazz Festival was born in July 2000.
 Today it is considered the oldest festival in Chile and one of the most important in this musical genre in the Southern Cone.